Arthur-Chiron/Conca/README.md

 # Conca
-A Python library for confidence calibration.
+A Python library for CONfidence CAlibration.